-The Junior School offers an inspiring and interactive learning environment as collaborative teams of highly qualified, experienced educators build upon the early foundations for learning success.
+The Junior School offers an engaging and dynamic learning environment where teams of highly qualified and experienced educators collaborate to build strong foundations for lifelong learning success.

-The journey in the Junior School begins in our Junior Primary Learning Centre.
-Here, our girls explore their creativity, discover new ideas, and build positive friendships.
+The journey begins in the Junior Primary Learning Precinct, where our students explore their creativity, develop new ideas, and build positive friendships in a nurturing and supportive setting.